 To dry the clothes, with the same meticulousness, in front of the 'bassi' and on the balconies, there are so many women from south-east Asia, as Neapolitan women; that make the urban landscape coherent with its history and with the present, and frame these simulacra of an almost pagan Christianity, respecting and preserving them.

 Votive aedicule enclosed in the murals, which almost seem to overlook a city projected into the 21st century, but at the same time firmly anchored to its roots, its beliefs and popular myths; aedicule that do not fade in multiculturalism but draw new sources of regeneration.

-Exposed in absolute preview at the "Festival de Fotografia del Noa y Nea de La Republica Argentina".
+Full exposed at the "Festival de Fotografia del Noa y Nea de La Republica Argentina".
 First prize winner series at the 5th 'Segni' Fotografia Festival.